MatthewRuizDiaz/cybersecurity_portfolio/README.md

 # Vulnerability Assessment Report

 This document is an assessment of the vulnerability to assets contained in a database configuration which consists of: a 128 GB server, MySQL DB management software, and a stable network.

+# Incident Handler's Journal

+This document is a collection of journal entries relating to security incidents and a detailed description of what happened, what tools were used, and specific information regarding the event plus any additional notes.
+This was made to show knowledge of traditional documentation in incident response to learn and prevent similar situations from recurring.